subquery/documentation/docs/quickstart/quickstart_chains/ethereum-uniswap.md

 #### 1. Configuring the Manifest File

-Additionally, to handle situations where a contract factory generates fresh contract instances for each new pool, we should utilize [dynamic data sources](../../build/dynamicdatasources.md).
-Consequently, the following adjustments need to be made in the manifest:
+The contract factory generates fresh contract instances for each new pool, therefore we use [dynamic data sources](../../build/dynamicdatasources.md) to create indexers for each new contract:

 ```yaml
 templates: